-Gabrielle is a third year student in the Clinical Psychology doctoral program at the University of Memphis.
-She received her bachelor of arts degree in Psychology from the University of Pennsylvania.
+Gabrielle is a sixth-year student in the Clinical Psychology doctoral program at the University of Memphis.
+She received her Bachelor of Arts degree in Psychology from the University of Pennsylvania.
 Her broad research interests include social and emotional influences on children coping with pediatric chronic illness.

-Tiffany is a third year Clinical Ph.D. student.
-She received her bachelor of arts degree in Psychology from Ohio University.
-Her current research seeks to understand what contributes to children’s risk for obesity early on in life (i.e., from infancy through early childhood).
-Specifically, Tiffany is interested in how a variety of factors related to culture, family, and individual behaviors either promote healthy growth or increase risk for adiposity.
-She has witnessed value in taking a person-centered analytical approach when examining a complex issue, such as pediatric obesity.
-Implementing advanced quantitative methodologies in this field of research will inform and strengthen our intervention and prevention efforts.
-She hopes to help translate our research into effective intervention and prevention programs that are culturally and individually tailored.
+Tiffany is a fifth year in the clinical PhD program.
+She received her Bachelor of Arts degree in Psychology from Ohio University.
+Her current research seeks to understand what contributes to children's risk for obesity early on in life (i.e. from infancy – early childhood).
+Specifically, Tiffany is interested in how a variety of factors related to culture, family, and individual behaviors either promote health growth or increase risk for adiposity.
+She has witnessed value in taking a person-centered analytic approach when examining a complex issue, such as pediatric obesity.
+Implementing advanced quantitative methodologies in this field of research will inform and strengthen out intervention and prevention programs that are culturally and individually tailored.

-Kim is a second year in the Clinical Psychology doctoral program.
-She received her bachelor of science degree in Psychology and Biology from Loyola University, Chicago.
-Her current research interests include health related quality of life, adherence, psychological adjustment, and social functioning in youth with chronic health conditions.
-Specifically, Kim is interested in how social, emotional, and family factors impact heath-related quality of life in youth with gastrointestinal disorders.
-Kim is native Chicagoan and loves spending her time watching television and hanging with her pets Tucker and Frannie.
+Kim is a fourth year in the clinical psychology doctoral program.
+She received her Bachelor of Science degree in Psychology and Biology from Loyola University Chicago.
+Her current research interests include health-related quality of life and psychological adjustment in youth with chronic health conditions.
+Specifically, Kim is interested in how psychosocial and family factors impact health-related quality of life in youth with chronic health conditions.
+Kim is a native Chicagoan and loves spending her time watching television and hanging with her pets Tucker and Frannie.